DoctorWayWay/doctorwayway/README.md

 ## :walking: What I am doing
 - Expanding my knowledge on JavaScript
+- Learning TypeScript and Ant Design
-- Lately I have been working on a to-do web app called [_"What To Do: Planner"_](https://github.com/DoctorWayWay/what-to-do-planner)
+- Working on a to-do web app called [_"What To Do: Planner"_](https://github.com/waylonturbes/what-to-do-planner)
+- Working on my first full stack typescript application I am calling [_"Jounraler"_](https://github.com/waylonturbes/journaler)

 ## :seedling: About Me
 Graduated high school as the class of 2020.
 I am open minded, fairly competitive, and I enjoy grinding out my weaknesses.
 Coming into 2021, I had absolutly no exprience with programming.
 I wanted to enter the tech industry, so I signed up for one of Bloom Institue of Technology's (formerly named Lambda School) courses to become a certified Full Stack Web Developer.